tvooo/tp2/workshopresults.md

 - cluster them
 - results?

-### Activity II
+## Activity II

 After the first activity, I introduced the participants to the concept of \phenomenon.
-I showed one of the time-lapse videos that were produced during the pre-experiment, and told a story reminiscent of the narrative in chapter \todo[2].
+I showed the time-lapse videos that were produced during the pre-experiment, and told a story reminiscent of the narrative in chapter \todo[2].

-After making sure that everyone had an understanding of the phenomenon at hand, I asked the participants to share their own experiences with it.
-This took place in a conversational manner.
+- introduce the phenomenon

-The participants agreed that they have not thought about these situations consciously before.
-They also agreed that in most cases, they do not take any effort to stay together with someone else --- three said they would probably pass by other cyclists, except if they get stuck because of oncoming traffic.
-One participant stated that she never talked to a stranger while on the bike.
+- show one of the videos
-If they would bike up to a stranger and stay next to them for a while, the participants stated that it would make themselves really uncomfortable.
-They expected the stranger to perceive it as privacy-invading and odd.
-Partly, they ground this assumption in Swedish culture: "Swedes are famous for not starting conversations." \todo[get correct citation] However, only one of the four participants was Swedish.
+- talk about their experiences

-#### Results
+### Results

 - Encountering the same people often?
 - Road trains on bikes